costlund/Buto-Plugin-WfTable/README.md

 Render data in table.
 Set data/i18n to avoid translation for tbody.
 Use param row_click to add javascript to tr tag.
+Use optional data/field to replace keys as labels.

 ```
 type: widget